vmware-tanzu/velero/site/docs/master/restic.md

 - Restic scans each file in a single thread.
 This means that large files (such as ones storing a database) will take a long time to scan for data deduplication, even if the actual difference is small.

-## Customize Restore Helper Image
+## Customize Restore Helper Container

 Velero uses a helper init container when performing a restic restore.
 By default, the image for this container is `gcr.io/heptio-images/velero-restic-restore-helper:<VERSION>`, where `VERSION` matches the version/tag of the main Velero image.
 You can customize the image that is used for this helper by creating a ConfigMap in the Velero namespace with the alternate image.

+In addition, you can customize the resource requirements for the init container, should you need.

 The ConfigMap must look like the following:

 ```yaml
 apiVersion: v1